xxvx25/obsidian-workspace/README.md

 # Obsidian Workspace Git Layout

 This workspace is git-managed at the root to track config and orchestration files, while each vault is managed by its own repo.
-The goal is to keep note content and code repos separate and avoid OneDrive sync issues.
+The goal is to keep note content and code repos separate and avoid cloud-sync issues.

 Repos
 -----